safullah/minesweeper/notes.md

 -check count mines

 #### thinking process
-when all cells without mines are opened count opened cells if opened cells == all cells - cells with mines
-=> win

-all mines are marked
-count flagged mines
-if flagged mines = num of total mines
-=> win

-start game
-check db
-player exits
-load him
-else add him to gamers

-game finished
-save player in gamers
-create for him a file

 #### bugs
-do not allow to open a second time
+- do not allow to open a second time
+- show mine if flagged

+- when a file is opened it has to be closed take car of exit, abort or any other error where the game is killed

 #### TODO
 free memory

+#### next
+refactor load_player
+do testing!!!